mrlacey/enamel/README.md

 In the animation:

-1. The SPacing attribute (highlighted in pink) is uncommented in the ENAMEL and the file saved.
+1. The Spacing attribute (highlighted in pink) is uncommented in the ENAMEL and the file saved.
 2. This causes the XAML to be updated (yellow highlight) and that attribute added.
 3. This change is also reflected in the "pre-visualization" of the XAML.

 _Note.
-The "Pre-Visualizer" is separate to anything else discussed here._
+The "Pre-Visualizer" is separate to anything discussed here._

 ## Call to action

 ENAMEL is presented here as a possible way that development with XAML could be made simpler.
 It is not intended as _the_ solution, but as an encouragement to discuss what might be.

+XAML has not seen significant improvement in far too long and other proposals offer only small, incremental change. **Let's be bold and consider a big change!**

 Please create or add to issues with any thoughts, comments, concerns, suggestions, ideas, etc.